 - Zhu Xuewen and Waltham Tony.
 Tiankeng: definition and description.
 Speleogenesis and Evolution of Karst Aquifers.
 2006.

-Sima Humboldt is included in the following list:
+Sima Humboldt and Sima Martel are included in the following lists and articles:

 Venezuela is famous for its primeval, vast natural areas with numerous impressive natural monuments: such as the plateaus with abrupt walls (tepui) and numerous very impressive waterfalls, including the world’s highest one – Angel Falls.
 Extremely high biodiversity is characteristic of the entire country.

 This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.